-The Commission Regulation (EU) No 1305/2014 of 11 December 2014 on the technical specification for interoperability relating to the telematics application for freight subsystem of the rail system in the European Union1, and repealing the Regulation (EC) No 62/2006, hereinafter referred to as the TAF TSI.
+The Commission Regulation (EU) No 1305/2014 of 11 December 2014 on the technical specification for interoperability relating to the telematics application for freight subsystem of the rail system in the European Union, and repealing the Regulation (EC) No 62/2006, hereinafter referred to as the TAF TSI.

-1 Official Journal of the EU: OJ L 356, 12.12.2014, p.
+Official Journal of the EU: OJ L 356, 12.12.2014, p.
 438-488

-2 Article 4 of the EU Regulation enacting the TAF TSI
+&lt;sup>2 Article 4 of the EU Regulation enacting the TAF TSI

 The UTP TAF represents the minimum legal requirements of the international information exchange for international freight services.
-In addition, the technical appendices (as listed in Appendix I of this UTP), which the legal provisions refer to, are published and regularly updated on European Union Agency for Railways'(The Agency) website, including the data and message model in XML files.
+In addition, the technical appendices (as listed in Appendix I of this UTP), which the legal provisions refer to, are published and regularly updated, through the change control management procedure in place, on European Union Agency for Railways'(The Agency) website, including the data and message model in XML files.

-This UTP TAF lays down basic and additional requirements with regard to the databases intended to be used for tracking of trains and wagon movements, without which the TAF subsystem cannot function.
+This UTP TAF lays down basic and additional requirements with regard to the communication process between railway undertaking and infrastructure manager, the databases intended to be used for tracking of trains and wagon movements and information to be delivered to freight customers, without which the TAF subsystem cannot function.

 The implementation of this UTP TAF is voluntary.
-However, the purpose of the UTP TAF is to ensure that if IT investments and developments in the scope of the UTP TAF are made, they are done in a harmonised and compatible way, so as to facilitate international rail traffic.
+This means that there is no deadline after which this UTP or parts thereof must be implemented, Hhowever, the purpose of the UTP TAF is to ensure that if IT investments and developments in the scope of the UTP TAF are made, they are done in a harmonised and compatible way, so as to facilitate international rail traffic.

-The application of the UTP TAF is however mandatory in case of development of processes or technology of telematic applications that fall in the scope of this UTP TAF.
+The application of the UTP TAF is howevertherefore mandatory in case of development of processes or technology, or purchase of equipment of telematic applications that fall in the scope of this UTP TAF.
+This means that new processes, technology or equipment of this kind shall comply with this UTP TAF.

-In the meaning of this UTP, the term "Network statement" shall be understood as a document/information of the entity managing the railway infrastructure that sets out , as far as necessary for the operation of trains, the elements relating to the infrastructure characteristics3.
+In the meaning of this UTP, the term "Network statement" shall be understood as a document/information of the entity managing the railway infrastructure that sets out, as far as necessary for the operation of trains, the elements relating to the infrastructure characteristics.